NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 Save the file and exit the editor.

 #### Step 6 - Create the btwifiset.service file
+This creates a [Systemd service](https://man7.org/linux/man-pages/man1/systemd.1.html) that will automatically starts when your RPi boots up.
+This is assumed to be the desired behavior for a RPi in headless mode.
+(If your RPi is connected to a terminal and keyboard - you don't need to set the wifi using an iphone app and bluetooth...)

 1. Find the path to your python interpreter:
     - If you are using the Python Interpreter that came with the OS:
     ```